otifsolutions/laravel-airtime/README.md

 ```

 If you hit the command for syncing data for a specific service without activating/enabling it,
 the package will not allow you to do that.
-It'll ask you to enable it firlst.
+It'll ask you to enable it first.